apollo-server-integrations/apollo-server-integration-google-cloud-functions/example/README.md

 ```

 This will build the project into a bundle usable by Google Cloud Functions and start a local development server using the `@google-cloud/functions-framework` package provided for Node.js runtimes.
-The server will be available at `http://localhost:8080`, and will run with an Apollo Server Playground where you can test your queries.
+The server will be available at `http://localhost:8080` and will run with an Apollo Sandbox where you can test your queries.

 ## Deployment